CodyBontecou/blog/src/integrating-nuxt-bridge-with-nuxt2.md

 ## Conclusion

 I have to admit that the modules made the migration painful and make me question using them in the future.
-This experience has taught me to be more mindful of what dependencies I use, and how these dependencies are brought in.
+This experience has taught me to be more mindful of what dependencies I use, and how these dependencies are implemented.

 While integrating already made Nuxt modules is easy, it reduces flexibility and forces reliance.